 Len Wisneski, MD, IHPC chair and faculty member at Georgetown University, George Washington University and University of Colorado, capped the presentations by focusing on the common sense of IHC, the importance of 2706 and use of the full healthcare workforce, importance of supporting the two active bills bringing IHC into the VA and DOD, and on IMPriME and the importance of training physicians for these times and this kind of team work, especially knowing when to refer to other kinds of providers.”

-Comment: Kudos to the Integrative Healthcare Policy Consortium for the time, energy and expense of organizing this meeting, and to the contributions of Chesney and Baechler and their respective organizations.
-For all the talk of health reform and “transforming” the medical industry toward health, very few in this community ever set foot in the nation’s Capitol where the lever’s get pulled that make new directions possible.
+Comment: Kudos to the Integrative Healthcare Policy Consortium for the time, energy and expense of organizing this meeting, and to the contributions of Drs.
+Chesney and Baechler and their respective organizations.
+For all the talk of health reform and “transforming” the medical industry toward health, very few in this community ever set foot in the nation’s Capitol where the levers that make new directions possible get pulled.
 Who knows which staffer in IHPC’s briefing room might add just the right language in a bill?
 Notably, Kahn reports that she and Wisneski also pointed out to the staffers that as federal employees, they may be among the first Americans to benefit from Section 2706, as Blue Cross Blue Shield included in their pamphlet to federal employee plan participants that “we now cover any licensed medical practitioner for covered services performed within the scope of that license, as required by Section 2706(a) of the Public Health Service Act (PHSA).”